-Recent work has moreover explored the implications of sound symbolism in both first and 61 second language acquisition (Tzeng et al., 2016; Imai et al., 2008; Nygaard et al., 2009), its inter-62 action with formal grammatical systems (Alderete and Kochetov, 2017; Kochetov and Alderete, 63 2011), language evolution (Berlin, 2006; Ramachandran and Hubbard, 2001), language universals 64 (Blasi et al., 2016; Dingemanse et al., 2013; Wichmann et al., 2010), and even the application of 65 sound symbolism in marketing (Abels and Glinert, 2008; Bolts et al., 2016; Coulter and Coulter, 66 2010; Klink, 2000; Peterson and Ross, 1972; Yorkston and Menon, 2004).
-Currently, many pho-67 neticians, psychologists and cognitive scientists are conducting research on sound symbolism (see 68 the website by Kimi Akita for comprehensive bibliography lists: http://bit.ly/2jsm5WG).
+Recent work has moreover explored the implications of sound symbolism in both first and second language acquisition (Imai et al. 2008; Nygaard et al. 2009; Tzeng et al. 2016), its interaction with formal grammatical systems (Alderete and Kochetov 2017; Kochetov and Alderete 2011), language evolution (Berlin 2006; Ramachandran and Hubbard 2001), language universals (Blasi et al. 2016; Dingemanse et al. 2013; Wichmann et al. 2010), and even the application of sound symbolism in marketing (Bolts et al. 2016; Coulter and Coulter 2010; Klink 2000; Peterson and Ross 1972; Yorkston and Menon 2004).
+Currently, many phoneticians, psychologists and cognitive scientists are conducting research on sound symbolism (see the website by Kimi Akita for comprehensive bibliography lists: http://bit.ly/2jsm5WG).
 See Dingemanse (2012), Dingemanse et al. (2015), Lockwood and Dingemanse (2015) and Sidhu and Pexman (2017) for more extended reviews.
 In short, while languages can associate meanings and sounds in an arbitrary way, as Saussure (1916) and Hockett (1959) formulated, there can be stochastic tendencies to connect sounds and meanings in systematic ways as well.
 This non-arbitrary connection between sounds and meanings is now actively examined from a variety of perspectives.

-Against this general theoretical background, Anonymous (2016) studied sound symbolic pat-76 terns in the actual Japanese Pokémon names.
-One of the main findings, reproduced here as Figure 77 1, is that when a Pokémon character undergoes evolution, its name is more likely to contain voiced 78 obstruents and its name is more likely to be longer in terms of mora counts.
-Many Pokémon 79 characters undergo evolution, at most twice, and when they do, they generally get stronger, heav-80 ier, and larger (see Figure 3 for details).
-In Figure 1, these evolution levels are coded as "0" (no 81 evolution), "1" (1 step of evolution), and "2" (2 steps of evolution).
-Some Pokémon appeared as 82 a pre-evolution version of an already existing Pokémon in a later series, which is called "a baby 83 Pokémon".
+Against this general theoretical background, Kawahara et al. (2018b) studied sound symbolic patterns in the actual Japanese Pokémon names.
+One of the main findings, reproduced here as Figure 1, is that when a Pokémon character undergoes evolution, its name is more likely to contain voiced obstruents and its name is more likely to be longer in terms of mora count.
+Many Pokémon characters undergo evolution, at most twice, and when they do, they generally get stronger, heavier, and larger (see Figure 3 for details).
+In Figure 1, these evolution levels are coded as "0" (no evolution), "1" (1 step of evolution), and "2" (2 steps of evolution).
+Some Pokémon appeared as a pre-evolution version of an already existing Pokémon in a later series, which is called "a baby Pokémon".
 In Figure 1, such "baby" Pokémon characters are coded as "-1".
-The y-axes repre-84 sent the average number of voiced obstruents (left) and the number of mora counts (right) in their 85 names.
-Moras are basic prosodic units in Japanese, which include a vowel (optionally preceded by 86 a consonant), a coda nasal, and the first half of a geminate (Ito, 1989; Kubozono, 1999).1 87
+The y-axes represent the average number of voiced obstruents (left) and the number of mora count (right) in their names.
+Moras are basic prosodic units in Japanese, which include a vowel (optionally preceded by a consonant), a coda nasal, and the first half of a geminate (Ito 1989; Kubozono 1999).2